 - Academic Index

-‘A scholarly academic search engine accessing only websites previously selected by librarians, teachers and library and educational consortia’.
+‘Scholarly academic search engine accessing only websites previously selected by librarians, teachers and library and educational consortia’.
+USA.

-‘An independent online subject directory of over 25 000 hand-picked educational resources for high school and college students as well as a directory of online degree programs and admissions test preparation resources’.
-US-based.
+‘Independent online subject directory of over 25 000 hand-picked educational resources for high school and college students as well as a directory of online degree programs and admissions test preparation resources’.
+USA.

 - BASE [Bielefeld Academic Search Engine]

-‘BASE is one of the world’s most voluminous search engines especially for academic open access web resources’.
+‘One of the world’s most voluminous search engines especially for academic open access web resources’.
+Germany.